 The text of the law can be viewed online at

 HB 16 was introduced into the Ohio Legislature and has been referred to the House Health and Aging and the Senate Medicaid, Health and Human Services Committee.
 HB 16 as proposed would amend §3313.539 and §3319.303; however, there would no substantive change to the existing law.
-On February 12, 2013, HB 59 was introduced.
-This legislation would amend §3313.539 and §3707.511 and provides that chiropractors may evaluate and offer written clearance to an individual removed from play in addition to physicians.
+There has been further action taken on HB 16 since March 13, 2013.

-The text of HB 16 and HB 59 can be viewed online at:
+The text of HB 16 can be viewed online at:

 ***HB 59 as enrolled does appear in the statute at this time, but can be viewed online as part of a larger Act at:

 http://www.legislature.state.oh.us/BillText130/130_HB_59_EN_N.html (use Ctrl/find to locate text of amendment to §3313.539)